 Arbitration clauses are one example of a lawful way for an employer to ask you to give up certain rights.
 Normally, if you had a legal dispute with your employer, you’d have the right to take them to court.
 However, arbitration agreements force employer-employee disputes into private venues.
 However, if an employer tries to use an arbitration agreement to change discrimination claim deadlines, the agreement may not be valid.
-An experienced employment lawyer can help you understand the nature of the arbitration agreement you’re being presented and your rights under that agreement.
+An experienced employment legal matters lawyer can help you understand the nature of the arbitration agreement you’re being presented and your rights under that agreement.

 An employer can ask you to agree to bring claims only in certain states or courts.
 That restriction on your rights is generally legal.
-However, if you believe that this request is intended to shorten discrimination claim deadlines, then you should speak with an employment lawyer.
+However, if you believe that this request is intended to shorten discrimination claim deadlines, then you should speak with an employment legal matters lawyer.

 For instance, an employer may be physically located in one state where there are generous state discrimination claim deadlines.
 However, the employer requires employees to agree to file any discrimination claims under a choice of law provision in a state with very short discrimination claim deadlines.
-If you find yourself in this position and have already signed an offer of employment, speak with an employment lawyer right away.
+If you find yourself in this position and have already signed an offer of employment, speak with an employment legal matters attorney right away.

 Your employer may ask you to agree to a non-compete clause or a similar post-employment restriction as early as signing your offer letter.
 Generally, these kinds of restrictions on your rights are legal.
-However, if you have questions about whether they are enforceable, speaking to an experienced employment lawyer can help you best understand your specific situation.
+However, if you have questions about whether they are enforceable, speaking to an experienced employment legal practitioner can help you best understand your specific situation.

 Can My Employer Restrict My Rights to File Claims Against Them?

-If your employer asks you to waive claims against them or if your employer tries to shorten discrimination claim deadlines—whether in an offer letter, termination letter, or otherwise—speak with an employment lawyer right away.
+If your employer asks you to waive claims against them or if your employer tries to shorten discrimination claim deadlines—whether in an offer letter, termination letter, or otherwise—speak with an employment legal matters attorney right away.
 At least one recent case held that employers cannot contractually shorten the time within which their workers can file discrimination claims under Title VII of the Civil Rights Act of 1964 (Title VII).
 Title VII is the foundational law covering federal employment discrimination claims in the United States.

 Logan v.
 MGM Grand Detroit